xplict33/Telco-Customer-Churn-Prediction/README.md

     - TechSupport - Whether the customer has tech support or not
     - StreamingTV - Whether the customer has streaming TV or not
     - StreamingMovies - Whether the customer has streaming movies or not

+# Data Attribute Used
+- SeniorCitizen - Whether the customer is a senior citizen or not
+- tenure - Number of months the customer has used the service
+- MonthlyCharges - The amount charged to the customer monthly
+- StreamingTV - Whether the customer has streaming TV or not
+- StreamingMovies - Whether the customer has streaming movies or not
+- Churn - Churn status, whether the customer churned or not

 # Methods
 - Exploratory data analysis (Univariate, Multivariate analysis)